codepress/admin-columns/readme.txt

 = Third party plugin support =

 It will work nice with other plugins and support their additional custom columns.
-A few examples of plugins that are supported: WordPress SEO by Yoast (Robots Meta), Post Admin Shortcuts (Pin), WP Show IDs (ID) and User Access Manager (Access).
+A few examples of plugins that are supported: WordPress SEO by Yoast (Robots Meta), Post Admin Shortcuts (Pin), WP Show IDs (ID) and User Access Manager (Access), Advanced Custom Fields.

 = Upcoming releases =